Best Guitar Amp for Pedals? (our top pick)

 Do pedals work with any guitar amp?

+In most cases, yes.
+As long as you can connect an instrument cable to your amp, you can then place guitar pedals between your electric guitar and the amplifier's input.
 So it's not an issue of having to worry about amps that are "incompatible" with pedals, because those don't really exist.
 Instead, we're trying to find amps that are ideal for guitar players that want to use pedals as their primary method of control.
+That leaves the amplifier with the simpler task of providing a high-quality base clean and/or distorted tone.

+These four amps are not only great for using with guitar pedals, but they're also just really nice amplifiers for any situation.
 Particularly, the Fender Blues Junior and the Marshall DSL series are high-value options that we would recommend in a lot of situations.
 That goes for whether you're relying on effects pedals or not.

 Questions?